 A group of students drive in their wheelchairs to a local bowling alley.
-Billy plays a favorite computer game with his therapist.
+Carter plays a favorite computer game with his therapist.
 Children relish the dirt on their fingers as they plant flowers in a raised bed.

 Students develop communication, leisure, play and social skills through a variety of activities that include group games and adapted sports, switch-adapted toys, reading and computer activities, horticulture and aquarium projects, and horseback riding.